El Patagon Lodge – Trout fishing in Chile

 El Patagon Lodge Package Pricing

-Prices Include: round trip ground transportation from Chaiten to the lodge, lodging, three meals a day, guided fishing each day It includes soft drinks and wine for dinner.
+Prices Include: round trip ground transportation from Chaiten to the lodge, lodging, three meals a day, guided fishing each day, soft drinks and wine for dinner.
 It also includes all taxes.
 Prices quoted are per person and in US dollars.

-Prices do not include: Aifare from your home to Chaiten, alcoholic beverages (other than wine for dinner), fishing license or gratuities for your guide and resort staff
+Prices do not include: Aifare from your home to Chaiten, alcoholic beverages (other than wine for dinner and a happy huor complementary cocktail), fishing license or gratuities for your guide and resort staff

 Why Book Through Flyfishingheaven.com?